eemokey/eemokey.github.io/_projects/1_project.md

 category: Student
 ---

-I was a student in MCB 50: The Immune System and Disease in Spring 2019.
+I was a freshman student in MCB 50: The Immune System and Disease in Spring 2019.

 My favorite non-CS class at Berkeley.

 This page contains my white/chalkboard review matierals of each module's concepts.

-These materials were created during study hangouts (when my friends and I were actually studying).

 Highlights can be found below.